Low-temperature quantum thermometry boosted by coherence generation: The reduced state of probe qubit for N=2

 \section{The reduced state of probe qubit for N=2}

 If the probe qubit is coupled to two ancilla qubits, then the analytical expression of the reduced density matrix for the probe qubit can be calculated from the steady state of the joint ancilla-probe density matrix.
-At steady-state, the joint state of the ancilla-probe qubits in the global basis is given by
+At the steady state, the joint state of the ancilla-probe qubits in the global basis is given by

 The reduced density matrix of the probe qubit in the local basis can be obtained by first writing the joint density matrix in the local basis using the transformation given in Eq.~(\ref{eq:transformation}).
 Then taking a partial trace over the ancilla qubits, the resulting reduced state of the probe qubit is given by